What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Preliminaries

 \subsection{Two canonical examples}

-Plasma system, or the system modeled by the Vlasov-Poisson equation set, can have many different kinds of instabilities.
+Plasma system, or the system modeled by the VP system, can have many different kinds of instabilities.
 We only study two most prominent ones: Two Stream instability and Bump-on-Tail instability.
-Both instabilities violate the Penrose condition and are regarded as two canonical examples.
+Both instabilities violate the Penrose condition~\cite{penrose1960electrostatic} and are regarded as two canonical examples.